terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_5.md

 Now let's try to export all `Employee` to a file named `exported_employees.csv`

-`$ terminusdb exportcsv --filename exported_employees.csv Employee`
+`$ tdbpy exportcsv --filename exported_employees.csv Employee`

 Inspect [exported_employees.csv](exported_employees.csv) and it look just as what we expected.
 All 5 employees information is there.

 But now, we want to only want the members of the IT team to be export in a CSV, we will have to do a bit of query.
-Let's try using the `-q` options with `terminusdb alldocs`
+Let's try using the `-q` options with `tdbpy alldocs`

 ```
-$ terminusdb alldocs --type Employee -q team=it
+$ tdbpy alldocs --type Employee -q team=it
 [{'@id': 'Employee/003', '@type': 'Employee', 'address': {'@id': 'Address/543050aaa73c4590b38f9aed129b17ff', '@type': 'Address', 'postcode': 'BD18 2PT', 'street': 'Otley Road', 'street_num': 139, 'town': ' Shipley'}, 'contact_number': '(01274) 708080', 'manager': 'Employee/004', 'name': 'Alanah Bloggs', 'team': 'it', 'title': 'Frontend Developer'}, {'@id': 'Employee/004', '@type': 'Employee', 'address': {'@id': 'Address/6665e689224d412aa3a882fcfd287676', '@type': 'Address', 'postcode': 'SK5 6SY', 'street': 'Ansdell Road', 'street_num': 2, 'town': ' Stockport'}, 'contact_number': '(0161) 532 7302', 'name': 'Fabian Dalby', 'team': 'it', 'title': 'Web Service Manager'}, {'@id': 'Employee/005', '@type': 'Employee', 'address': {'@id': 'Address/358ac353adbf494f97100330b504e818', '@type': 'Address', 'postcode': 'IV27 2TG', 'street': 'Shore Street', 'street_num': 84, 'town': 'Stoer'}, 'contact_number': '070 7796 8035', 'manager': 'Employee/004', 'name': 'Ethan Abbott', 'team': 'it', 'title': 'Backend Developer'}]
 ```

 It's a bit hard to see so we are going to export it to [a CSV](exported_it_team.csv):

-`$ terminusdb alldocs --type Employee -q team=it -e --filename exported_it_team.csv`
+`$ tdbpy alldocs --type Employee -q team=it -e --filename exported_it_team.csv`

 ## Query data in Python script